IQ404/study-notes/README.md

 - Taichi is statically typed.
 - Index in Taichi starts from 0 (same as python and C++ etc.)
-- There is no pointer in Taichi.
+- There is no (naked) pointer in Taichi.
 - Taichi is designed to have optimized performance with data-oriented programming.

 ## Installation